On October 24, 2017, a hard fork happened on Bitcoin’s blockchain, and as a result, Bitcoin Gold was born.

 If you want to trade your BTG

 First, you need to find an exchange that supports Bitcoin Gold.
-I recommend Bitfinex.
-Once you have created an account on their website, you will be able to generate a BTG deposit address.
+Once you have created an account on their platform, you will be able to generate a BTG deposit address.

 In ElectrumG, click on the Send tab, copy-paste the BTG deposit address in the Pay to text box, click on the Max button, make sure the thumb of the Fee slider is at least midway through the track and click on the Send button.
 You will need to enter your wallet’s password to confirm the transaction.